-Let me back up a little: in May, 2010, I was invited to the press launch for a community of four homes that are being built at Yonge and Sheppard by Nexterra Homes.
+Let me back up a little: in May 2010, I was invited to the press launch for a community of four homes that are being built at Yonge and Sheppard by Nexterra Homes.
 You can read about the project more in-depth, here, but basically, the group of homes is dubbed an “eco-enclave.”
 They’ll have a spacious feel, yet won’t be over-the-top large — through the use of excellent architectural design.
-The first rule of a “green” home has to be superior design.
+The first rule of a “green” home has to have superior design.
 After all, if it isn’t nice to look at or functional to live in, then it isn’t green because no one will want to be there.
-These four homes will have, or be ready for, the most current green design features available including solar panels and gray water recycling.
+These four homes will have – or be ready for – the most current green design features available including solar panels and gray water recycling.
 What’s exciting about these homes is that they are prefabricated in a factory and then assembled on site.
 And guess who is supplying the designs?
 That’s right, LivingHomes!

 The structure: the home is made from 11 prefabricated boxes that were built in a prefab home factory and assembled on site in 8 hours.
-You can watch the assembly video here.
 The boxes consist of a steel frame with wood siding.
 All wood used in the framing in the house construction is FSC certified American Cedar.
-The steel is an energy intensive product, but has the qualities ofbeing long lasting, and can be recycled at end of use.
+The steel is an energy-intensive product, but has the qualities of being long-lasting, and can be recycled at end of use.
 The insulation in the house is Greenfiber, a blown cellulose product used in the roof, and Ultratouch cotton insulation in the walls.
 The design of the home by Ray Kappe, known as “the architect’s architect,” took into account the moderate coastal climate of southern California.
 There is plenty of natural light that comes in through south facing floor to ceiling windows, skylights in the second floor washrooms, and even on the north side of the home, which is butt up against its neighbour, light is allowed to shine in through plastic sheeting that allows for privacy, but also lighting (more on the product below).
 Kappe also designed the home to capture and use the coastal breezes.
-Windows and doors open wide and the stairwell that goes to the roof also acts as a heat tower, trapping the heat until it’s expelled by the ceiling mounted fan, or more simply, opening the door to the roof top garden.
+Windows and doors open wide and the stairwell that goes to the roof also acts as a heat tower, trapping the heat until it’s expelled by the ceiling mounted fan, or more simply, opening the door to the rooftop garden.

 Naturally, these design features, so great in California, will be modified in the homes being built for the harsher Canadian climate.

-Water conservation: Santa Monica and Los Angeles are inherently a dessert climate, so addressing water use was an important point for the LivingHome.
-Landscaping is done with indigenous, drought-tolerant plants while a 3500 gallon (US) (approx. 13,200 litres) underground cistern captures rainwater, and gray water from showers, washing machine, dishwasher and sinks is captured and reused in toilets.
+Water conservation: Santa Monica and Los Angeles are inherently a desert climate, so addressing water use was an important point for the LivingHome.
+Landscaping is done with indigenous, drought-tolerant plants while a 3500 gallon (US) (approx. 13,200 liters) underground cistern captures rainwater, and gray water from showers, washing machine, dishwasher, and sinks is captured and reused in toilets.
 In addition, all faucets are Kohler and shower heads are Bricor, and are low-flow, decreasing the amount of water consumed.
-Toilets are from Sterling, are dual flush (3 litres and 6 litres).
+Toilets are from Sterling, are dual flush (3 liters and 6 liters).

-Speaking of natural lighting, the curtains are made of Mechoshade Ecoveil fabric, a fabric that is endlessly recycleable.
-This fabric is not only used for bedroom blinds, but also, as blinds for the skylights (operated by remote control).
+Speaking of natural lighting, the curtains are made of Mechoshade Ecoveil fabric, a fabric that is endlessly recyclable.
+This fabric is not only used for bedroom blinds but also, as blinds for the skylights (operated by remote control).
 Without the shade, the washrooms would become uncomfortably hot during the heat of the day.